C Code Generation

 Installation

-Download the helper libraries from Code Generation dialog:
+Download the helper libraries from the Code Generation dialog:

 • circuitry_helpers.h - Core function declarations